jdsandifer/Portfolio/README.md

 - PHP: I'm currently using this at my job working on a specialized presentation file server.
 The server syncs files between computers in different rooms and provides access to them at the correct presentation time for each speaker.
 Essentially, the presenter's files are available on their computer and easily accessible at the correct time.
 - AutoLISP (a specific variant of LISP, similar to Common Lisp)
   - [ALUnit](https://github.com/jdsandifer/ALUnit/blob/master/README.md): The only open source unit testing framework for AutoLISP.
+- [Design Patterns](https://github.com/jdsandifer/DesignPatterns): A language of good software designs and their pros and cons.

 ## Related Skills